sandhyasrini/Sandhya_NodeLBG/README.md

 * **Inputs:**
 Body Parameter
-(Upload in form-data with key as sampleFile)
+(Upload file as form-data with sampleFile as the key name)

 * **Sample Call:**